timlabs/uscode/United States Code/TITLE 12-BANKS AND BANKING/CHAPTER 14-FEDERAL CREDIT UNIONS/SUBCHAPTER III-CENTRAL LIQUIDITY FACILITY.md

 * A credit union or credit union group that becomes a member of the Facility later than six months after the date the Board opens books for capital stock subscriptions, may not borrow or receive advances from the Facility without approval by the Board for a period of six months after becoming a member.

 ### §1795e.
 Extensions of credit
 * (a)(1) A member may apply for an extension of credit from the Facility to meet its liquidity needs.
 The Board shall approve or deny any such application within five working days after receiving it.
-The Board shall not approve an application for credit the intent of which is to expand credit union portfolios.
+The Board shall not approve an application for credit without first having obtained evidence from the applicant that the applicant has made reasonable efforts to first use primary sources of liquidity of the applicant, including balance sheet and market funding sources, to address the liquidity needs of the applicant.

 * (2) The Board may advance funds to a member on terms and conditions prescribed by the Board after giving due consideration to creditworthiness.